 Build vs. Buy Software: Pros, Cons & Six Questions to Consider before Taking the Plunge

 To build or not to build, that is the question!
-Shakespearean humor aside, the decision to build vs. buy software is a heavy one to weigh.
+Shakespearean humor aside, the decision to buy vs. build custom software is a heavy one to weigh.
 It’s a dilemma that most business owners face at some point.

 There are very clear benefits and drawbacks to each approach.
 One can be a much better option than the other depending on the needs and constraints of your business.

 Keep reading for six questions to ask before getting new software, plus the pros and cons of buying and building.

 Automating Sales Processes to Scale (A Practical 3-Phase Strategy)